lociii/homeassistant-config/README.md

 ### Zigbee

-Running [zigbee2mqtt](https://github.com/Koenkk/zigbee2mqtt) on a Raspberry Pi 4 (4GB) using a [Texas Instruments LAUNCHXL-CC26X2R1](http://www.ti.com/tool/LAUNCHXL-CC26X2R1) zigbee sniffer with [ZStack 3.0 firmware](https://github.com/Koenkk/Z-Stack-firmware/blob/master/coordinator/Z-Stack_3.x.0/bin/CC26X2R1_20200417.zip).
+Direct integration with ZHA in HomeAssistant.
+I'm forwarding the USB device of the controller by network as the NUC is placed in the basement and the zigbee controller should be located in the apartment.
+See #17

-Using IKEA Trådfri bulbs, some Hue bulbs/strips and OSRAM smart+ plugs as routers.
+Controller is a [Texas Instruments LAUNCHXL-CC26X2R1](http://www.ti.com/tool/LAUNCHXL-CC26X2R1) zigbee sniffer with [ZStack 3.0 firmware](https://github.com/Koenkk/Z-Stack-firmware/blob/master/coordinator/Z-Stack_3.x.0/bin/CC26X2R1_20200417.zip) connected to as Raspberry Pi 3.

 ## Ecosystem